ucdavisdatalab/workshop_intro_to_remote_computing/README.md

 -->

-This workshop series provides an introduction to accessing and computing on remote servers such as UC Davis' "Farm" cluster.
+This workshop series provides an introduction to accessing and computing on remote servers such as UC Davis's "Farm" cluster.
 The series covers everything you need to know to get started: how to set up and use SSH to log in and transfer files, how to install software with conda, how to reserve computing time and run programs with SLURM, and shell commands that are especially useful